apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 	* The information can be represented by arguments should not be encoded into the function name. such as. use `get` instead of `getByIndex`.
 * A function should focus on a single logic operation.
-* A function should do as the name expression.
+* A function should do as the name meaning.
 	* do everything converd by the function name
 	* don't do anything not convered by the function name

 ## Variables

+* Make variables name simple and meaningful.
 * Don't group all your variables at the top of the scope, it's a outdated habit.
 * Declare variables as close to the usage point as possible.
-* Make variable name simple and meaningful

 ## Constants
 * Prefer const variables to using preprocessor (`#define`) to define constant values.